Employee engagement is one of the important factors for organizational success.

 Employees become frustrated and confused when they don’t understand how their labor adds to the company’s overall success.
 And it is bound to decrease their productivity and engagement.

-Finally, today more than ever, the work and role allocation must fit into the employee’s expectations as understanding the individual choices and aligning them with the company goals is crucial.
+Today, more than ever, the work and role allocation must fit into the employee’s expectations as understanding the individual choices and aligning them with the company goals is crucial.

 Communication stands at the heart of any endeavor to promote engagement and develop a positive workplace culture.

-It’s a good idea to set some ground rules for your company’s communication protocols so that it doesn’t become a 24-hour operation.
+Lastly, it is also important to set some ground rules for your company’s communication protocols so that it doesn’t become a 24-hour operation.

 3. The Workplace

-Workers lacking employee engagement can make it easy to spot toxic workplaces.
+Additionally, the engagement can make it easy to spot toxic workplaces.

 However, it is important since individuals that can get along with each other in a team tend to be more productive and happy.

-The correct digital tools must be selected for a distributed workforce to collaborate effectively.
+Therefore, the correct digital tools must be selected for a distributed workforce to collaborate effectively.

 5. Rewards and Perks

 Tools for employee engagement must include incentives and rewards.
 However, a great deal has changed since the pandemic.

-Employees’ financial and non-financial benefits can be revised in light of the changing working environment, which has emerged since the pandemic.
+Employees’ financial and non-financial benefits can be revised in light of the changing working environment which has emerged since the pandemic.